lucasgrocha/video_player/README.md

 ###   Some considerations

 * My first idea was integrate both ReactJS and Rails in the same project with webpacker, although I ran into some problems because was my first time trying It.

-* Thereafter I decided to split out the React and Rails into different repositories.
+Thereafter I decided to split out the React and Rails into different repositories.

 * Was not possible to deploy the API on Heroku because I would spend some time to install the ```ffmpegthumbnailer``` on the server, them I decided to leave aside this idea and focus on rpsec testing.

+* In production the uploaded video should be save in AWS S3 (there's a config file at ```ìnitializers/carrierwave.rb``` to manage the storage).

+* I made my own JWT authentication based on Its concepts to prevent spending time configuring devise and jwt from scratch.

+* Was very cool to develop the application! :D

 ### Author